wordandahalf/wordandahalf/README.md

 ------------

-If (for some reason) you are interested in something else that I have written, here's a list of everything noteworthy and a quick description of each:
+If you are interested in something else that I have written, here's a list of everything noteworthy and a quick description of each:
 - [Adventuria](https://github.com/wordandahalf/Adventuria-old/tree/slick2d)—it's a horrendous 2D Minecraft clone written in Java with Slick2D.
 My first project ever!
 Pull it for a good laugh!
 - [Blueprint](https://github.com/wordandahalf/Blueprint)—An annotation-driven library for modifying Java code at runtime.
 It was written to help with a modding API for the indie game Equilinox; I haven't touched it much since.
 Organization was difficult for this, I tried rewriting it twice but could never settle on an architecture.
 I might revisit this at some point in the future, though I don't use Java very much anymore.
 - [Dead by Minecraft](https://github.com/wordandahalf/Dead-by-Minecraft)—A recreation of the popular Dead by Daylight in Minecraft using a Spigot plugin and a resource pack.